June 11, 20162 min readEngineering

 </ul>

-Further we use locizify.getLanguages to get current available languages in our project, so we don't have to touch the code when we add new languages:
+We also use locizify.getLanguages to read the available languages from our project so we don’t have to touch code when we add new languages.

 <select id="languageSelect" onChange="handleSelectChange()" translated>